 Rule 34.
-JournalistsRule 34.
 Civilian journalists engaged in professional missions in areas of armed conflict must be respected and protected as long as they are not taking a direct part in hostilities.

 State practice establishes this rule as a norm of customary international law applicable in both international and non-international armed conflicts.

 The protection of civilian journalists is set forth in Article 79 of Additional Protocol I, to which no reservations have been made.